Empowerment through Self-Advocacy

 CCDD empowers Self-Advocates with training, awareness activities, and networking.
 By empowering persons with developmental disabilities and their families to both advocate for themselves and seek long-term solutions through systems change, CCDD creates an environment of self-sufficiency, self-determination, inclusion, and acceptance.

 Current Self Advocate Initiatives

-The power and uniqueness of the YES! program in the schools lie in its use of peer mentors with disabilities to assist other individuals with disabilities in developing the skills and insights they need to pursue employment.
-The peer mentors share their experiences, struggles, accomplishments, and dreams with program participants.
-They offer advice and support to participants.
-They augment and support the youth transition coordinator in presenting the YES! curriculum.
-Most important of all, they serve as on-going positive role models as the students prepare for life after school and pursue successful employment.
+The power of DiscoverU and its uniqueness, and debatably its most crucial aspect, lies in the use of Peer Mentoring and peer support, a founding principle of IL.
+Peer Mentors [PM] with disabilities assist students in developing the skills and insights they need for their post-school life.
+The PMs share their struggles, triumphs, and dreams with the participants.
+They offer advice and support.
+They augment the efforts of the ZG’s DiscoverU Program Manager in presenting the curriculum, and they serve as ongoing positive role models to students for life after school.

 Kentucky Partners in Policymaking

 The goal of Kentucky Partners in Policymaking (KPIP) is to accomplish productive partnerships between the people needing and utilizing services and those who form public policy.
 KPIP was founded on the belief that the most significant and lasting public policy decisions came from the efforts of those most affected by them, working together with public officials and policy experts.
 KPIP educates participants about present issues and best practices and teaches them about local, state and federal levels legislative processes of policymaking.
 The program sessions cover and are dedicated to specific topics presented by nationally known experts in their fields.
 Topics include History of Disabilities & Services, Inclusive Education, Kentucky’s Legislative Process, Social Engagement, Community Organizing, and Systems Change Advocacy.
 KPIP classes start annually and run for 9 months.